Miri: Economy

-Miri is a shopping destination for visitors coming from the neighbouring country of Brunei because of a discrepancy in currency exchange rate (100 Brunei dollar to 300 Malaysian ringgit), cheaper items, and a variety of resorts here in Miri for recreational activities.
+Miri is a shopping destination for visitors coming from the neighbouring country of Brunei because of a discrepancy in currency exchange rate (100 Brunei dollar to around 350 Malaysian ringgit), cheaper items, and a variety of resorts in Miri for recreational activities.
 Bintang Plaza and Boulevard Shopping Mall are the two major shopping destinations for Brunei people.
 As of 2014, Miri visitor movement along Kuala Baram-Kuala Belait checkpoint (Sungai Tujoh, along the Sarawak-Brunei border) reached a total of 2.9 million people in one year.
 Miri is also an eco-tourism gateway to four national parks and a marine national park.
 Miri is also a destination for Bruneians to go clubbing on occasion.

 The education sector is another income generator for Miri.
 Curtin University, Malaysia brought in RM 480 million foreign exchange annually from 3,000 foreign students studying at the university.

 Transportation

-Land
+Road

 All the roads in Miri are maintained by Miri City Council (MCC).
 Miri is accessible by road from Bandar Seri Begawan (Brunei) through the Sungai Tujoh checkpoint which is located 35 km north of Miri.
 Miri is connected to all major cities and towns in Sarawak including Kota Kinabalu in Sabah through the Pan Borneo Highway.
 Miri is also connected to Bintulu town through a coastal road and Marudi through a 42 km road.
 ASEAN Bridge is located along the Miri-Baram Highway and crosses the Baram River, providing direct access to neighbouring country of Brunei, and the towns of Limbang and Lawas in Sarawak.